Hritikraj8804/KodeKloud_Engineer/Git_1/README.md

     * etc.
 4.  **Feel free to reset or re-practice:**
     * `git reset --hard origin/main` (Use with caution!
 This will revert your changes to the last pushed state of `main`.)

+## 🤝 Contributing (to your own learning!)

+While this is primarily a personal learning repository, you can "contribute" to it by:

+* **Adding more solutions:** As you tackle new KodeKloud Git labs.
+* **Refining your commands:** Finding more efficient ways to achieve tasks.
+* **Adding notes:** Documenting your understanding directly in the relevant files or a separate `NOTES.md`.